 Skip to Content

-Today’s lesson examines the regular ER verb aborder, which has many meanings including to approach (a subject or person) and to reach or land on (a place) and “to come up to”.
+Today’s French word of the day is the verb aborder, which means to approach (a subject or person), to reach or land on (a place), and to come up to someone or something.

 Aborder - French verb meaning to approach, to reach, to come up to.